Home » Blog » IPXO Solutions and Company » How IPXO Enables Revenue for Businesses

 In the 1980s, when IPv4 emerged, anyone with a legitimate reason to own IP addresses could easily request and obtain the resources.
 However, as we started running out of IPs, and especially after IANA allocated the last unused IP addresses, RIRs started implementing much stricter protocols.

-Today, RIRs only allocate small blocks of IPv4 addresses.
-These are usually /24, /23 and, in some cases, /22 blocks that consist of 256, 512 and 1,024 IPs, respectively.
-RIRs also allocate resources more responsibly.
+Today, RIR allocations are limited and policy-dependent.
+Depending on the region and eligibility requirements, organizations may receive small allocations such as /24, /23 and, in some cases, /22 blocks that consist of 256, 512 and 1,024 IPs, respectively, but the rules differ between RIRs.
 For example, ARIN allocates IPs to critical infrastructure providers only, and LACNIC allocates IPs to members who have not received them yet.

+IPv4 prices have changed significantly over the past decade.
+While the average price per IPv4 address was around $15 in 2017, it went up to $20 in 2018 and 2019.
+In 2020, buyers spent an average of $25 per IP address.
 In 2021, IPv4 sale prices shot up to around $44-50 per IP.
 A significant increase compared to the previous years.
 What has influenced that?
-In short – the increasing demand.
+In short, the increasing demand.
 The explosion of IoT plays a huge role in this.
-As more and more people get connected to the internet and buy internet-connected devices, IPv4 addresses are becoming a desired commodity simply due to shortage and high demand.
+As more and more people got connected to the internet and bought internet-connected devices, IPv4 addresses became a desired commodity due to their scarcity and high demand.

-IPv4 lease prices have also been accelerating, and it is clear why.
+IPv4 lease prices have also accelerated, and it is clear why.
 First of all, lease prices reflect the IP sale market, and if sale prices are going up, lease prices go up too.
 Second, IPv4 leasing has become more popular.
-Not only among those who may be unable to buy the resources they need but also those who have unused IPs that can be monetized.
+Not only among those who may be unable to buy the resources they need, but also among those who have unused IPs that can be monetized.

-Selling IPv4 vs. buying IPv4: which is better for business?
+Selling IPv4 vs. leasing IPv4: which is better for business?

-According to our data, IPv4 lease prices range from $0.37 to 0.90 per IP (per month), depending on the address block.
+According to our market stats, IPv4 lease prices range from $0.26 to 0.68 per IP (per month), depending on the address block.
 This is not a costly option, even if you need a larger IP block.

 Of course, a /16 block consisting of 65,536 IPs would cost around $38,000 per month at the average price of $0.59 per IP.
 However, not all companies need this volume of IP addresses.
 The /24 block is one of the more popular in the lease market.
-There are 254 usable IP addresses in this block that goes for around $200 per month, and that is plenty for many small to mid-size businesses.
+There are 254 usable IP addresses in this block that can be leased for as little as $89 per month, which is plenty for many small to mid-size businesses.

-In a recent webinar hosted by IPXO, Dan Handy, working at the Ace Data Centers and Alex Latzko, the Principal Network Architect at Deft, shared their experiences with leasing IPv4 addresses via the IPXO Marketplace.
+In a webinar hosted by IPXO, Dan Handy, working at the Ace Data Centers and Alex Latzko, the Principal Network Architect at Deft, shared their experiences with leasing IPv4 addresses via the IPXO Platform.

-The IPXO Marketplace is the first fully automated IP address lease and monetization platform.
+The IPXO Platform is the first fully automated IP address lease and monetization platform.
 In 2020, the service was developed as the IP Address Market under the Heficed brand.
-In August 2021, the Marketplace emerged as a standalone service under the IPXO brand.
+In August 2021, the Platform emerged as a standalone service under the IPXO brand.

-The IP monetization service offered by the IPXO Marketplace enables IP holders to import their resources, set their own prices and lease IPv4 addresses to reputable parties.
+The IP monetization service offered by the IPXO Platform enables IP holders to import their resources, set their own prices and lease IPv4 addresses to reputable parties.

 The IP lease service enables those looking for clean and reputable IPv4 resources to filter subnets by CIDR (Classless Inter-Domain Routing), pay for the resources they need in just a few clicks and also assign IPs to any network.